gnzlbg/static_vector/README.md

 ---

 Note (not part of the specification): the erasure methods have no preconditions, so they have wide contracts and are conditionally `noexcept`.
-The precondition `new_size > 0` is always satisfied because sizes are unsigned integers.
+The "precondition" `new_size >= 0` is always satisfied because sizes are represented with unsigned integers.

 ---